mongodb/leafygreen-ui/packages/table/README.md

 ### Options (optional)

-`useLeafyGreenTable` also exposes all [options](https://tanstack.com/table/latest/docs/api/core/table#options) used in `react-table` and by default, `useLeafyGreenTable` includes a few of those options:
+`useLeafyGreenTable` also exposes all [table options](https://tanstack.com/table/latest/docs/api/core/table#options) used in `react-table` and by default, `useLeafyGreenTable` includes a few of those options:

 ```jsx
 const [expanded, setExpanded] = useState < ExpandedState > {};